ds300/derivablejs/examples/routing/README.md

 ```

-So first let's convert the hash into a route.
+Let's convert the hash into a route.
 Actually, the hash might have params
 at the end so let's convert the hash into a route and a parameter map

 ```typescript